tjgq/sane/README.md

-# go-sane
+# sane

 This package provides bindings to the SANE scanner API for the Go programming language.

 ## INSTALLING

-Run `go get github.com/tjgq/go-sane`.
+Run `go get github.com/tjgq/sane`.

 The bindings are generated against `libsane` using `cgo`.
 You will need to have the appropriate development packages installed.

 ## USING

-Read the package documentation at [GoDoc.org](http://godoc.org/github.com/tjgq/go-sane).
+Read the package documentation at [GoDoc.org](http://godoc.org/github.com/tjgq/sane).

 A sample program is provided in the `example` subdirectory.
 It (mostly) mimics the `scanimage` utility shipped with SANE.